croffler/hugo-test/site/content/sbp/spring-data-quick-start.markdown

 Download the `spring-data-xap` project and build it with maven using `mvn clean install`.

-The recommended way to get started using spring-data-xap in your project is with a dependency management system â€“ the snippet below can be copied and pasted into your build.
+The recommended way to get started using spring-data-xap in your project is with a dependency management system - the snippet below can be copied and pasted into your build.

 ```xml